UPPMAX/HPC-python/docs/day3/big_data.rst

    - Explore the hierarchical structure of the ``ds1`` and ``ds2`` datasets in a Jupyter notebook by typing the variable names in a code cell and execute.
 Click the disk-looking objects on the right to expand the fields.
    - Explore ``ds3`` and ``ds4`` datasets, and compare them with ``ds1``.
 What are the differences?

+.. discussion:: Follow-up discussion

+   - New learnings?
+   - Useful file formats
+   - Resources sufficient to data size
+   - Data-chunking as technique if not enough RAM
+   - is Xarray useful for you?

 .. keypoints::